What is HIV?

 What are the symptoms?

-Often there are no obvious symptoms for years, but symptoms can include:
+Often there are no obvious symptoms for years.

 How do you treat it?